Chicken Tikka Biryani

 A few things to remember:

-1. Remember to use good salt and use it liberally - the chicken, the rice and the sauce all need to be seasoned very well.
+1. Use good salt and use it liberally - the chicken, the rice and the sauce all need to be seasoned very well.
 My quantities here are based on pink salt, but you should know your salt well, and can add more or less as per your own palate.

 2. Quality garam masala is key to this dish.
 Either make your own (I have the recipe included in my cookbook) or buy the best organic garam masala you can find.
 It should smell of cardamoms and cloves, and not like fennel.